logtd/ComfyUI-Fluxtapoz/README.md

 * start_step -- the step that the sampler starts guiding the sampling towards the image in "latent_image"
 * end_step -- the last step for guiding the sampling (not inclusive)
 * eta -- the strength of the guidance.
 The paper does not decrease this below 0.7
+* eta_trend -- how the eta should increase/decrease/stay constant between start_step and end_step

 #### Flux Forward ODE Sampler
 * gamma -- the paper leaves this at 0.5

 #### Guidance Suggestions
 * For sampling normal flux guidance works (~3.5)
-* For unsampling I find low values such as 0 or 1 work best
+* For unsampling use 0

 #### Common Issues
+* Overlayed images -- try changing your start step and/or Eta.
+A start step that is too late won't be able to influence the image generation properly
-* Blurry Results -- try lowering denoise to around 0.9 on the sampler (not the unsampling sampler) or increase the unsampling steps
+* Blurry Results -- try lowering denoise to around 0.9 on the sampler (not the unsampling sampler) or increase the unsampling steps (this should be fixed)
 * Not following edits -- try fewer steps (change start/end step) or lower eta

 ## Other Inversion Techniques